NorthWebSolutions/m2pc/README.md

 ## Setup:

-You need to change the following two things in correct_permissions.sh:
+You need to change the following 3 things in correct_permissions.sh:
+- Installation folder
+- magento user name
+- magento user group

 ##### Locate your magento2 installation, and set LIB varrable to your actual folder
 *remember to use absolute path on linux